morrownr/USB-WiFi/home/FAQ.md

 Note: If you find that any of the answers below no longer work or are in need of an update, please let me know by posting a message in `issues`.
 Keeping the information on this site current is a challenge and can only work with your help.
 Thanks.

+No. 1 - Question: It appears that the Wireless Regulatory information is not correct in my system.
+How can I fix this?
+No. 2 - Question: My 6 GHz band shows as disabled when I run `iw list`.
+I want to be able to use the 6 GHz band.
+How can I fix this?
+No. 3 - Question: Why do I see high levels of jitter with my mt7922 or mt7921 based wifi card (PCIe or M.2)?
+No. 4 - Question: Why do I see high levels of jitter with my USB WiFi adapter?
+No. 5 - Question: I am having problems with my Alfa AXML or Alfa AXM.
+The wifi is not working.
+It seems to crash when coming up.
+What can I do?
+No. 6 - Question: I live in the US and am trying to use a tri-band USB WiFi adapter as an AP with band 4 (6 GHz).
+How do I make it work?

 -----

 No. 1